uswds/uswds/.github/ISSUE_TEMPLATE.md

 -->

-## Issue type
-What kind of issue are you working on?

-* Website
-* UI component
-* Something else: Please add a descriptive title

 ## Description

 Include a high-level description of the issue.
 What did you expect to happen?
 What happened instead?
 What would you like to see changed?